-One of the best features of this Card is its link to the Qantas Business Rewards (QBR) program.
+One of the best features of this card is its link to the Qantas Business Rewards (QBR) program.
 Essentially, your business earns Qantas Points whenever you or your employees use the American Express Qantas Business Rewards Card.

 How’s that for flexibility?

-Imagine you ran a business that needs to pay $30,000 to a supplier.
+Imagine you run a business that needs to pay $30,000 to a supplier.
 You could do so now, carrying the balance on your American Express card for up to 51 days.
 Meanwhile, you’re selling your product to customers and generating revenue.

-Manage your cashflow with Flexible Payment Option
+Help manage your cash flow with the Flexible Payment Option

 Need a bit more time beyond the cash flow days to pay off a particularly large bill?
-No worries — with Flexible Payment Option, you can choose to pay a portion of your closing balance, up to a certain limit, over time.
+No worries — with the Flexible Payment Option, you can choose to pay a portion of your closing balance, up to a certain limit, over time.

 Be aware however that interest charges will apply if you use this feature.